-PARP inhibitors are available to almost all women, though women with BRCA gene mutations or who are HRD proficient may benefit the most from these drugs.
-Most recently, the American Society of Clinical Oncology (ASCO) released new guidelines recommending PARP inhibitors be offered to women, with or without genetic mutations, who are newly diagnosed with stage III or IV ovarian cancer and have improved with chemotherapy.
+PARP inhibitors are available to all women, though women with BRCA gene mutations or who are HRD proficient may benefit the most from these drugs.
+The American Society of Clinical Oncology (ASCO) guidelines recommend PARP inhibitors be offered to women, with or without genetic mutations, who are newly diagnosed with stage III or IV ovarian cancer and have improved with chemotherapy.

 Overall, it is possible to manage some of the side effects of PARP inhibitors and of course, you need to work with your doctor to determine what works best for you.Read More